From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

-\begin{itemize}[leftmargin=10pt,itemsep=2pt, parsep=2pt] \item \textit{Prediction Accuracy} (e.g., Correct identification of an integer overflow). \item \textit{Localization Precision} (e.g., Accurate pinpointing of the vulnerable snippet, such as \texttt{memcpy(dest, src, len)}). \item \textit{Reasoning Quality} (e.g., Explicitly identifying the absence of length validation). \end{itemize} This multi-dimensional specification enables the judge LLM to discern nuanced differences in reasoning quality and reduces the stochasticity inherent in guideline following.
+This weighting is motivated by our empirical observation that many model outputs correctly predict the vulnerability type but fail to localize the relevant code snippet, and even when localization is correct, the root-cause analysis may still be inconsistent with the ground-truth vulnerability.
+Overall, this specification-based process reward design enables the judge LLM to distinguish between correct and incorrect vulnerability reasoning, discern quality differences among correct reasoning chains, and reduce the stochasticity inherent in general guideline following.
 Detailed prompts for sample-level specification generation and judgment are provided in Appendix~\ref{sec:generation}-\ref{sec:specification}.
 Section~\ref{rq:reward} conducts experimental comparisons across four reward granularities.